- Taeniasis is an intestinal infection caused by adult tapeworms.

 - Taeniasis is acquired by humans through the inadvertent ingestion of tapeworm larval cysts (cysticerci) in undercooked pork or beef.

-- Human tapeworm carriers contaminate the environment with tapeworm eggs which pass out with feces.
+- Human tapeworm carriers contaminate the environment with tapeworm eggs which pass out with faeces.

 - Cysticercosis is the infection of tissues caused by cystercerci as a result of ingesting Taenia eggs.
 Cysticerci of T. solium, but not T. saginata, can infect humans.